 The Liggins Institute is a multi-disciplinary research institute, which means as a student you have access to experts from a range of subject areas.
 This allows us to view human health problems from different angles at once and more effectively translate scientific discoveries into therapies and strategies that benefit the community.

-It’s why we offer degrees and research projects in a wide range of subjects.
-You could choose to focus on Biomedical Science, Community Health, Health Science, Medical Science, Maori and Pacific Health, Molecular Medicine, Nutrition and Dietetics, Obstetrics and Gynaecology, Paediatrics or Physiology.
+Our main focus and area of expertise is perinatal science, and the Liggins Institute is the only place in New Zealand that offers this subject.
+You could also choose to focus on Biomedical Science, Community Health, Health Science, Medical Science, Maori and Pacific Health, Molecular Medicine, Nutrition and Dietetics, Obstetrics and Gynaecology, Paediatrics or Physiology.

 Levels of study

 You can study a bachelors degree, postgraduate diploma, masters degree or doctoral degree at the Liggins Institute.
 We offer the following programmes:

 - Bachelor of Health Sciences (Honours) (BHSc(Hons))